Lake Linganore Community Real Estate

-- To the west of Lake Marion is Woodridge, with a small area of Frank Loyd Wright inspired homes, and a large section of traditional single-family homes.
+- To the west of Lake Marion, the smallest of the lakes, is Woodridge, with a small area of Frank Loyd Wright inspired homes, and a large section of traditional single-family homes.

 - There are seven areas of proposed future development, which will mean other villages with distinct styles and character, as well as additions to the current villages.